PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 \subsection{Visualizations of Hyperbolic Factors}

-\paragraph{Norm Distributions.} Figure~\ref{fig:norm_dist} plots the empirical distributions of embedding norms.
-As shown in (b) and (c), in both \modelname and HyCoCLIP, image norms are consistently larger than text norms and are tightly concentrated.
+\paragraph{Norm Distributions.} Figure~\ref{fig:norm_dist} plots the empirical distributions of embedding norms. (b) and (c) show that, in both \modelname and HyCoCLIP, image norms are consistently larger than text norms and are tightly concentrated.
 These models consider images to be more specific than their paired texts, $I_b \preceq T_b$, which encourages the image embedding $\bm{I}_b$ to lie within the text's hyperbolic entailment cone $C(\bm{T}_b)$ (i.e., $\bm{I}_b \in C(\bm{T}_b)$), yielding larger image norms.
-However, within individual hyperbolic factors of \modelname in (a), the image and text distributions largely overlap and are broadly dispersed.
-This is because instances without a particular concept family lie near the origin in the corresponding factor, in other words, factors are used selectively on a per-instance basis.
-Consequently, \modelname leverages a broader portion of the embedding space and facilitates meaningful distances and taxonomic structures under contrastive learning.
+However, (a) shows that, within individual hyperbolic factors of \modelname, the image and text distributions largely overlap and are broadly dispersed.
+This is because instances without a particular concept family lie near the origin in the corresponding factor, in other words, do not use unrelated factors.
+Consequently, \modelname leverages a broader portion of the embedding space and facilitates meaningful distances and taxonomic structures.

+\paragraph{Intra-Family Hierarchies in Hyperbolic Factors.} We obtain factor-wise embeddings $\bm{x}^{(i)}$ of single-concept prompts (e.g., ``a photo of a dog'' and ``a photo of a car'') and summarize their norms $\|\bm{x}^{(i)}\|_{\mathbb{H}^d_i}$ across $k=64$ factors in Fig.~\ref{fig:composition_ell1} (a).
+The ``dog'' embedding exhibits its largest norm in factor $i=39$ while remaining near the origin in factor $i=9$.
+Conversely, the ``car'' embedding peaks in factor $i=9$ and is suppressed in factor $i=39$.
+We also visualize the top $0.1\%$ of GRIT images by the embedding norm for each factor.
+Factor $i=39$ yields various mammals, whereas factor $i=9$ shows vehicles and everyday-carry items.

+Figure~\ref{fig:hierarchy_visualization} visualizes embeddings of various single-concept prompts projected by HoroPCA~\citep{Chami2021} from $d=8$-dimensional hyperbolic factors onto 2D disks.
+Embeddings of mammal-related terms are spread over a wide area in factor~$i=39$.
+Dog-related terms cluster in the left half, cat-related terms in the right, and ``chihuahua,'' ``corgi,'' and ``puppy'' are positioned farther from the origin than ``dog.''
+These patterns indicate that factor~$i=39$ encodes the \emph{is-a} taxonomy of mammals (or more specifically, Carnivora).
+In contrast, in factor~$i=9$, the same embeddings concentrate near the origin, suggesting that \modelname does not use this factor to represent mammals.
+Embeddings related to vehicles and everyday-carry items exhibit the opposite pattern; they form a hierarchical arrangement in factor $i=9$ and cluster near the origin in factor $i=39$.